 Speaking of insurance, pick a company that offers you some kind of guarantee or compensation should they damage your cargo.
 In the event that something bad does happen, you’ll want to be able to claim expenses and compensation in order to continue operating your business with minimal concerns.

 Next, make sure you write a list of services that you require and ensure that the company you’re speaking to can meet those needs.
 Perhaps you need to move an abnormally-shaped piece of cargo or maybe you’re looking for escorts to help protect your cargo.
 Whatever your needs are, speak to the company and ensure that they’re able to meet your requirements.
 They should provide you with a comprehensive package that deals with all your concerns and needs so that you don’t need to contact multiple shipping companies in order to successfully move your heavy equipment from one location to another.

 Lastly, make sure you make a full list of all of the equipment and cargo that you plan to ship.
 Doing this will help ensure that nothing gets lost during transit.
 Should something be lost, you can claim compensation assuming that the company is insured.
 So to sum it up, here are the main things to focus on when picking a heavy equipment transportation company:

-If you’re in need of heavy equipment shipping then don’t hesitate to contact R+L Global Logistics today.
+If you’re in need of heavy equipment shipping, don’t hesitate to contact R+L Global Logistics today.
 We’re confident that we can offer you an outstanding customer experience for all of your transport needs.
 Whether it’s an oddly-shaped piece of cargo or several construction vehicles that you need to move, we’re more than happy to help you.